 Offered by the General Board of Church and Society, this grant program is funded through the Peace with Justice Sunday special offering of the United Methodist Church.
 This Special Sunday “witnesses to God’s demands for a faithful, just, disarmed and secure world.”

 Hispanic/Latinx Ministry Pilgrimage Grants

 The NC Annual Conference offers funding to enable Pilgrimage participation by Hispanic/Latino youth.

 Youth Service Fund (YSF) Grants

 Ministries and programs that benefit young people and would not be considered typical local church youth ministry activities (such as mission trips) may be considered for a Youth Service Fund grant.
 Funding for program continuations will be considered.
-A DVD about YSF is available for local church use from the NCC Media Center.
+A DVD about YSF is available for local church use from the NC Conference Media Center.